jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 Some tasks (e.g. importing, cropping and resizing) are more easily done in photo editing software.
 We have installed [Adobe Photoshop](//www.adobe.com/products/photoshop.html) on the lab computers, and you may wish to install [GIMP](//www.gimp.org) (a free alternative to Photoshop) on your personal computer.

+__Update(9/8):__ If you are working with images from your own camera, you may desire low level access to the RAW data your camera captures.
+To get this data you need to set it to save RAW image files---I recommend you also have it save a jpg file.
+This is not possible on all camera, and if you are unsure of how to set this option come by office hours.
+To work with these file with full control you can use a program called [dcraw](https://www.cybercom.net/~dcoffin/dcraw/).

 ## Grading

 Your grade in the course is a weighted average of your grades on the assigned experiments and projects, as follows: